 There are plenty of high caryophyllene strains, and many Kush, Diesel, or OG strains will have measurable amounts.
 A few of our favorite Bloom strains with high caryophyllene content are White Buffalo, Guava Zkittlez, Blue Cookies, Watermelon Gelato, Sunset Sherbert, and Kosher Zkittlez.

-Shop the entire Bloom collection of terpene-rich cartridges, Surf disposables, and dabbable budder and have it delivered right to your door.
+Shop the entire Bloom collection of terpene-rich vapes and dabbables.